inclavare-containers/tdx-qgsd-multiplexer/README.md

 ### Build image containing tdx QPL stack and launch

+*warning*: The version of sgx-qpl lib is 1.15

 Build the docker image with tdx qpl and qgsd on Anolis8.6.
 (DCAP 1.15)
 ```bash
 bash build.sh